colinhect/hect/README.md

-hect
+Hect
 ====

-A modern game engine.
+A modern game engine (for your modern needs).
+In early development.